patRyserWelch8/movies_architecture/README.md

 The data consumption is concerned about transforming data into knowledge and decision making.
 We would hope to apply some statistical methodologies and machine learning techniques for classification and predictions.

 We adopt a Extract-Transform-Load approach.
 The data is transformed and loaded into a secondary storage.
-Alternatives, bring the computation to the data - as demonstrated in (SAFEST)[https://www.longdom.org/open-access-pdfs/safest-a-safeguarding-analytical-framework-for-decentralised-sensitive-data.pdf] and (DataShield)[https://www.datashield.org/].
+Alternatives, bring the computation to the data - as demonstrated in [SAFEST(https://www.longdom.org/open-access-pdfs/safest-a-safeguarding-analytical-framework-for-decentralised-sensitive-data.pdf), [DataShield](https://www.datashield.org/).

 We approach data consumption from top to bottom

 ## Dashboard
-__Link to the script__ : (Dashboard)[https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/dashboard]
+__Link to the script__ : [Dashboard](https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/dashboard)

 __Secondary data:__ (Secondary data)[https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/secondary_data)